 - You can set subsection weightings to specify the weight of each subsection in the calculation of the section score and the overall response score.
 If this is done at all you must specify a weighting for every subsection, if any subsection is not specified it will be given a zero weighting and not included in the calculation at all.
 (Read more about setting SubSection Weightings - see the Weighting tab.)

 If you want the system to calculate the section or the overall response score as the average of all subsections, then specify the same weighting on every subsection.
 (The weighting itself (eg 10) is irrelevant, it is the proportion that weighting is of the total of all of the weightings specified.

 If you want some subsections to be given more weight in the calculation, specify a proportionately larger factor - ie a subsection with a weighting of 20 will be given twice the weighting of a subsection with a weighting of 10.

-then a hamburger menu will appear alongside the section name in the response.
-Selecting that menu will allow Show Scores menu item to be selected, and the Response Scores screen displayed (below).
+- You can check how the system is calculating the score at each level.
+As a System Administrator, when you view a response a hamburger menu will appear alongside the section name in the response.
+Selecting that menu will allow the Show Scores menu item to be selected, and the Response Scores screen displayed (below).
 Note that if Advanced Ratings are in use, any additional Rating types will also be shown as additional columns on the Response Scores screen below (Read more about Advanced Ratings).
 If Segmentations are in use they will also be shown as an additional section to the screen, under subSections.
 (Read more about Segmentation)

 Ratings are used to band scores.
 Text on the feedback report is selected based on the rating rather than the score, which makes it more manageable.